 - polyphenols and anthocyanins, which may help reduce inflammation.

-- Vitamin A which is useful in evening out skin tone and promoting cell regeneration for a more radiant look.
+- Beta Carotene- pre-cursor to Vitamin A, which is useful in evening out skin tone and promoting cell regeneration for a more radiant look.
 Vitamin A may help with reducing and reversing sun damage, reducing wrinkles, hyperpigmentation and treating mild to moderate acne.

 - Vitamin C, may help reduce ultraviolet light damage caused by free radicals.
 It also supports collagen production, which helps reduce wrinkling, and may increase wound healing and help prevent dry skin.